 - A constitution allows for diverse groups of people to live peacefully together.

-What Alternatives Are There To A Constitution?
+What Alternatives Are There to a Constitution?

 There are types of national governments that are not based on a constitution.
 Any country that allows unlimited power to the national rulers or little control over those in authority would be a non-constitutional government.

 The Constitution of the United States

 The United States was the first nation in the world to create a constitution.
-The U.S. Constitution was formed in 1788 by the Philadelphia Constitutional Convention, whose delegates developed the constitutional concept.
+The United States Constitution was formed in 1788 by the Philadelphia Constitutional Convention, whose delegates developed the constitutional concept.

 It was a unique and innovative idea devised by Founding Fathers such as George Washington, Thomas Jefferson, Benjamin Franklin, and James Madison, as they sought independence from Great Britain.